mooch443/trex/docs/parameters_trex.rst

 		- `csv`: A standard data format, comma-separated columns for each data stream.
 		- `npz`: NPZ is basically a collection of binary arrays, readable by NumPy and other plugins (there are plugins available for Matlab and R).

-	When pressing the S(ave) button or using auto_quit, this setting allows to switch between CSV and NPZ output.
+	When pressing the S(ave) button or using ``auto_quit``, this setting allows to switch between CSV and NPZ output.
 NPZ files are recommended and will be used by default - some functionality (such as visual fields, posture data, etc.) will remain in NPZ format due to technical constraints.

+	.. seealso:: :func:`auto_quit`,

 .. function:: output_frame_window(int)